mirodreamit/clear-treasury-gadgets/backend/README.md

 Api routes follow REST principles.
 Using the swagger interface is straightforward.

 # Solution Structure
-This is an example of CQRS (Command Query Responsibility Segregation) solution.
+This is an example of Clean Architecture CQRS (Command Query Responsibility Segregation) solution.
 Thin clients (AzureFunction API project, Test project) call the main Application logic using the MediatR pattern.
+Main business logic is modular and testabile.

 # Solution Projects